-Rationale: Health professional students and health professionals often treat vulnerable patients at risk.
-In order to protect these vulnerable patients, criminal background checks are being required.
-It is important for students to realize that they may be prohibited from sitting for the licensure exam if they have certain misdemeanors and felonies on their records.
+Rationale: Health professions students and health professionals often treat patients who are considered to be vulnerable.
+In order to protect these vulnerable patients, criminal background checks are being required by the University as well as many health care institutions.
+It is important for students to realize that a criminal record may prohibit them from sitting for the licensure exam if they have certain misdemeanors and felonies on their records.
 In addition, if it is likely that a student may pose a threat to the welfare of program faculty, staff, students, or patients, the student may be denied continuance in the program.
 Students who refuse to submit to a background check or do not pass the background check review may be dismissed from the program.
-Additionally, clinical sites may require specific background reviews prior to the student commencing a clinical education experience.
+Additionally, certain clinical sites may require additional specific background reviews and/or drug screens prior to the student commencing a clinical education experience.